score-partners/score.partners/process/1-discovery.md

 * Solutions can be proposed via the [**Pending new workgroup status dashboard**](https://docs.google.com/spreadsheets/d/1XKKDu_qvJzp0v1iInYSlI2dP5j8BcjKa2zjKvmlyvu4/edit?usp=sharing).
     * Partners proposing a new solution should first make a community post in the [**propose a new working group category**](https://score.community/c/working-groups/new-working-groups).
     * Secondly, they can fill out the [**solution based proposal template**](https://score.community/t/partnership-update-overview-of-activity-for-september-october-and-november-2018/493/8).
-(NOTE: This is still in beta testing, and will be update here once validated)
+(NOTE: This is still in testing, and will be update here once validated)

 This process is managed by Joran, Gent - WP3 lead.